Let’s assume that you have a SQL Server workload on Premises and want to take those to the cloud.

 Other customers are looking to migrate workloads to AWS without incurring significant downtime.

-AWS offers several services and tools to assist customers in these use cases, and SQL Server has several replication technologies that offer high availability and disaster recovery solutions.
+AWS offers several services and an AWS SQL Migration tool to assist customers in these use cases, and SQL Server has several replication technologies that offer high availability and disaster recovery solutions.

 These features differ depending on the SQL Server version and edition.